Upcoming Events

 ARCC Project: Online Education in Los Angeles

-In this session, researchers from the Center for Education Policy Research at Harvard University and the Pullias Center for Higher Education at the University of Southern California will share practical takeaways from an ongoing mixed methods research study focusing on the impact of COVID-19 on student enrollment and success, as well as faculty and student experiences in distance education courses.
-They will be joined by community college educators from Los Angeles.
-Gain valuable insights into adapting teaching methodologies, supporting student success, and prioritizing faculty well-being in the face of ongoing challenges.
-Presenters include Wendy Bass, distance education coordinator at Los Angeles Pierce College; Elise Swanson, senior research manager at Center for Education Policy Research; Soumya Mishra, postdoctoral research associate at Pullias Center for Higher Education; and Jessica Drawbond, distance education coordinator at Los Angeles Community College District.
+In this session, researchers from the Center for Education Policy Research at Harvard University and the Pullias Center for Higher Education at the University of Southern California shared practical takeaways from an ongoing mixed methods research study focusing on the impact of COVID-19 on student enrollment and success, as well as faculty and student experiences in distance education courses.
+They were joined by community college educators from Los Angeles.
+Attendees gained valuable insights into adapting teaching methodologies, supporting student success, and prioritizing faculty well-being in the face of ongoing challenges.
+Presenters included Wendy Bass, distance education coordinator at Los Angeles Pierce College; Elise Swanson, senior research manager at Center for Education Policy Research; Soumya Mishra, postdoctoral research associate at Pullias Center for Higher Education; and Jessica Drawbond, distance education coordinator at Los Angeles Community College District.

 Pandemic Recovery Efforts in Practice: Community Colleges’ Use of Higher Education Emergency Relief Funds